oracle-quickstart/oci-monte-carlo-simulations-FSI/README.md

 Data is going to be automatically loaded when executions take place.

-### Scaling
-By default the instalation is going to deploy 100 mcv-worker pods and 50 mcv-parent pods.
-To increase the performance, ensure to set the number of pods according to the number of OCPUs in your node pool.
-You can scale the number of pods with:

-    kubectl scale --replicas=[NUM_OF_REPLICAS] rc/mcv-controller
-    kubectl scale --replicas=[NUM_OF_REPLICAS] rc/mcv-parent-controller

 ## Testing
 ### SSH to the client
 For testing the simulator, first of all you need to identify the name of the client pod: